tonybaldwin/agentsmith/README.md

 Agent Smith is here to help you.

-Agent Smith is a crossplatform client [RedMatrix](https://redmatrix.me).
+Agent Smith is a crossplatform client for the [RedMatrix](https://redmatrix.me).

 Agent Smith is very flexible.
 He can even change colors.